mattfaltyn/MIT-Challenge/README.md

 I am embarking on this journey to accomplish one major objective: develop a thorough understanding of algorithms and data structures.
 From reviewing the MIT computer science curriculum and comparing it to my university transcript, I believe that the main gap in my understanding of computer science is precisely these two concepts.

 Listed below are the 12 classes I will be covering.
 For each of these classes, I will create and publish a short document that contains the notes that I found most interesting or important.
-Additionally, I will create a small implementation of one of the course's topics in Rust.

 [**See GitHub Repo**](https://github.com/mattfaltyn/MIT-Challenge)